mdnajimahmed/dvdstore/README.md

 ### Development:

-- Implement the following database using typeORM
+- Implement the following ERD using typeORM
   ![DVDStore ERD](./printable-postgresql-sample-database-diagram1024_1.jpg)
 - Write CRUD RestController On Each Resource
 - Write Service Layer